 4] Restart your computer after unregistering the Time service.

-5] Following the restart, open Command Prompt as an Administrator and enter the following commands:
+5] Following the restart, open Command Prompt as an Administrator, enter the following 3 commands, and hit Enter:

 6] Register the Time service DLL file: